 When roaches come into contact with the dust, it gets stuck to their bodies, and they will ingest it when cleaning themselves.

-Look for a good brand such as Harris Boric Acid dust uses a food grade lure to attract roaches to the bait to increase effectiveness.
+Look for a good brand such as Harris Boric Acid Dust uses a food-grade lure to attract roaches to the bait to increase effectiveness.

-Additionally, it is a non-toxic in small amounts and is considered safe for use around pets and children when used as directed.
+Additionally, it is non-toxic in small amounts and is considered safe for use around pets and children when used as directed.
 However, as with any insecticide, it is important to follow the label instructions carefully and take necessary precautions.

 Spread Deltamethrin Dust (Delta Dust) to Get Rid of Roaches